Computing finite index congruences of finitely presented semigroups and monoids

-The first step of this second algorithm, as described in, for example, \cite{Araujo2022aa, Freese2008aa, Torpey2019aa}, involves computing the principal congruence, of the input monoid $M$, generated by every pair $(x, y) \in M \times M$.
+The first step of the second algorithm, as described in, for example,~\cite{Araujo2022aa, Freese2008aa, Torpey2019aa}, involves computing the principal congruence, of the input monoid $M$, generated by every pair $(x, y) \in M \times M$.
 Of course, in practice, if $(x, y) \in M\times M$, then the principal congruences generated by $(x, y)$ and $(y, x)$ are the same, and so only $|M|(|M| - 1) / 2$ principal congruences are actually generated.
 In either case, this requires the computation of $O(|M| ^ 2)$ such principal congruences.
-We will show that certain of the results from \cite{East2019aa} can be generalized in such a way as to provide a smaller set of pairs $(x, y) \in M \times M$ required to generate all of the principal congruences of $M$.
+We will show that certain of the results from~\cite{East2019aa} can be generalized to provide a sometimes smaller set of pairs $(x, y) \in M \times M$ required to generate all of the principal congruences of $M$.
 In particular, we show how to compute relative Green's $\mathscr{R}$-class and $\mathscr{J}$-class representatives of elements in the direct product $M\times M$ modulo its submonoid $\Delta_M = \set{(m, m)}{m \in M}$.
-Relative Green's relations were introduced in \cite{Wallace1963aa}; see also \cite{Cain2012aa, Gray2008aa}.
+Relative Green's relations were introduced in~\cite{Wallace1963aa}; see also~\cite{Cain2012aa, Gray2008aa}.
 It is straightforward to verify that if $(x, y), (z, t)\in M \times M$ are $\mathscr{R}$-related modulo $\Delta_M$, then the principal right congruences generated by $(x, y)$ and $(z, t)$ coincide; see \cref{prop-relative-greens-cong}\ref{prop-relative-greens-cong-i} for a proof.
-We will show that it is possible to reduce the problem of computing relative $\mathscr{R}$-class representations to the problems of computing the right action of $\Delta_M$ on a set, and membership testing in an associated (permutation) group.
+We will show that it is possible to reduce the problem of computing relative $\mathscr{R}$-class representatives to the problems of computing the right action of $\Delta_M$ on a set, and membership testing in an associated (permutation) group.
 The relative $\mathscr{J}$-class representatives correspond to strongly connected components of the action of $\Delta_M$ on the relative $\mathscr{R}$-classes by left multiplication, and can be found whenever the relative $\mathscr{R}$-classes can be.
-In many examples, the time taken to find such relative $\mathscr{R}$-class and $\mathscr{J}$-class representatives is negligible when compared to the overall time of computing the lattice of congruences, and in some examples there is a dramatic reduction in the number of principal congruences that must be generated.
+In many examples, the time taken to find such relative $\mathscr{R}$-class and $\mathscr{J}$-class representatives is negligible when compared to the overall time required to compute the lattice of congruences, and in some examples there is a dramatic reduction in the number of principal congruences that must be generated.